danhans42/psx232h/README.md

 # psx232h
-basic psx serial loader using an FT232h
+basic psx usb loader using an FT232h.

+Built using sicklebrick hello world example (nugget).
+Also uses ps1-packer by Nicolas Noble, and freepsxboot by Bradlin.

+Better readme to follow